pathumego/fez/docs/syntax.rst

 suffix ``.sc``.
 Let's say this resolves to ``[a.sc b.sc c.sc]``.
 If you then desuffix that glyph selector - ``/\.sc$/~sc`` - you get the bare, non-small-caps forms of those glyphs: ``[a b c]``.
-In other words, the glyphs in the font which hayve a corresponding small-caps form.
+In other words, the glyphs in the font which have a corresponding small-caps form.
 Now you don't have to keep track of which glyphs you have small-caps forms of; you can select the list of small caps glyphs, and turn that back into the unsuffixed form::